A Visit to the Museum

 There are regular rail and bus services to Sheringham, all terminating at the railway station, where there is also a large pay-and-display car park.
 The museum is a moderate walk away - approx. 8-15 minutes - and there are two smaller pay-and-display car parks quite close to the museum, one near the beach end of the High Street. and the other off Cliff Road, to the east of the museum.

-At present, we can't allow visitors into the tower to look all over the town and out to sea because of social destancing rules.
+Our tower offers splrndid views over the town, along the coast in both directions and of course out to sea.
+It is reached by a lighthouse-like set of steps, so it isn't very accessible.
 However, you might like to see the view on your computer - click HERE to try it out!

 (Our thanks go to Gareth Gabriel for his video.)